Bacon-wrapped food: Devils on horseback

 Devils on horseback is a British dish of bacon-wrapped prunes.
 The prunes are stuffed with chutney, wrapped in bacon, and grilled.

 Devils on horseback are a hot appetizer or savoury.

 Other recipes stuff the prune with cheese, almonds, smoked oysters or other things in place of the mango chutney.
 Other versions again use liver pieces in place of the prunes.

 Pigs in blankets

 The British dish popular at Christmas consists of sausages wrapped in bacon and baked.

 Rumaki

 Rumaki consists of water chestnuts and chicken livers wrapped in bacon.
 It was introduced at the Tiki-style restaurant Don the Beachcomber in the 1940s.

 At state fairs

-Bacon-wrapped food is popular at state fairs.
+Bacon-wrapped food is popular at American state fairs.
 In 2013, the California State fair served bacon wrapped hot dogs, bacon-wrapped mushrooms, bacon-wrapped turkey legs, and bacon-wrapped cheesecake.
 In 2016, the North Carolina State Fair served bacon wrapped grilled cheese.
 In 2018, the Minnesota State Fair had bacon-wrapped pork belly.